 About This Breed

 Once nicknamed the Dutch mastiff, the Pug is a small dog with a wrinkled face, short legs and barrel chest.
-In addition to being one of the world's most physically distinctive dogs, the Pug is also well loved for its charismatic personality and effortless charm.
+In addition to being one of the world's most physically distinctive dogs, the breed is also well loved for its charismatic personality and effortless charm.

 The Pug is a compact and square-bodied dog breed with a soft expression and clearly defined black markings on its muzzle, ears, cheeks and forehead, which has deep and huge wrinkles.

-The coat of the Pug is fine, smooth, short and glossy.
+Fine, smooth, short and glossy.

 The Pug is a playful, confident, and friendly companion that is willing to please its human family.

 The breed can be headstrong and adamant at times.
 It is also known to frolic about and occasionally get into trouble.

 IDEAL LIVING SITUATION